Refresh

 Customer support has been the main priority for Mailbird right from the start and if you ever contacted us, you would know that.
 And today we want to share 10 simple strategies that have helped us give a better support experience to our users which you can implement in your business to see favorable results.

-One of the most successful strategy for us was to start a conversation with our users at the very beginning to learn their pain point and resolve it before hand.
+One of the most successful strategies for us was to start a conversation with our users at the very beginning to learn their pain point and resolve it before hand.
+Research from Salesforce's State of Service report confirms that proactive customer engagement reduces support ticket volume by up to 40%.

-Most of the customers abandon your software if they face a problem.
+Most customers abandon your software if they face a problem.
 We try to build a relationship right from the start so our users know they can always talk to us in case they have a problem and we even encourage them to do so.
 This is why the small help button in the top right of Mailbird is always there in case a user needs some help.
-It significantly reduces the abandonment without contact.
+According to customer service research, this approach significantly reduces abandonment without contact.

-Problem comes along in many different shapes and sizes and can often leave users unsatisfied.
+Problems come in many different shapes and sizes and can often leave users unsatisfied.
 It could be because of an unknown bug, a unique problem, something that customer is doing wrong or maybe just because the customer is grumpy.
+Microsoft's support documentation emphasizes that proper escalation procedures are essential for maintaining customer satisfaction in complex technical environments.

 However, if you pass them along too much it becomes an annoying experience.
 We've all seen that with big telecom operators.